Myles Garrett: 2020

-Garrett was reinstated from his suspension on February 12, 2020.
-On April 27, 2020, the Browns exercised the fifth-year option on Garrett's contract.
-He signed a five-year, $125 million contract extension with the team on July 15, 2020.
+Garrett was reinstated from suspension on February 12, 2020.
+On April 27, the Browns exercised the fifth-year option on his contract.
+Garrett signed a five-year, $125 million contract extension with the team on July 15.

-In Week 2 against the Cincinnati Bengals, Garrett recorded a strip sack on rookie quarterback Joe Burrow which was recovered by the Browns during the 35–30 win.
+During Week 2 against the Cincinnati Bengals, Garrett recorded a strip sack on rookie quarterback Joe Burrow which was recovered by the Browns during the 35–30 win.

 In Week 3 against the Washington Football Team, Garrett sacked Dwayne Haskins twice, including a strip sack that was recovered by himself during the 34–20 win.
-In a Week 4 game against the Dallas Cowboys, Garrett sacked Dak Prescott twice, one of which was a strip sack that resulted in a turnover, during the 49–38 win.
+In a Week 4 game against the Dallas Cowboys, Garrett sacked Dak Prescott twice, one of which was a strip sack that resulted in a turnover, during the 49–38 road victory.
 His performance earned him AFC Defensive Player of the Week.

 In Week 7 against the Cincinnati Bengals, Garrett sacked Joe Burrow two more times and forced a fumble that was recovered by the Browns during the 37–34 win.

 As the month closed, Garrett won AFC Defensive Player of the Month for October after compiling six sacks, 14 tackles, four for a loss, and two forced fumbles.
 On November 20, 2020, Garrett was placed on the reserve/COVID-19 list missing the Browns Week 11 game against the Philadelphia Eagles.
-Garrett was activated from the reserve/COVID-19 list on December 1, 2020.
+He was activated from the reserve/COVID-19 list on December 1.
+Garrett was named to the Pro Bowl.

-Garrett was selected for the 2020 NFL All-Pro Team, along with three of his teammates: tackle Jack Conklin and guards Joel Bitonio and Wyatt Teller.
+Garrett was selected for the 2020 All-Pro Team, along with three of his teammates: tackle Jack Conklin and guards Joel Bitonio and Wyatt Teller.
+He was ranked 16th by his fellow players on the NFL Top 100 Players of 2021.